Robust Control for Signal Temporal Logic Specifications using Average Space Robustness: Discrete Average Space Robustness and the Predicate Robustness Degree

-The definition of SR above makes use of min-operations to consider the point of weakest satisfaction within a signal.
-We propose novel quantitative semantics $\A{\phi}{x}{k}$, which we call discrete average space robustness (DASR), where instead average satisfaction is used.
-Therefore, define $k_{min}:=\min_{k^*\in \kl \tau_k+a,\tau_k+b \kr} k^*$ and $k_{max}:=\max_{k^*\in \kl \tau_k+b,\tau_k+b\kr} k^*$ as the smallest and largest element of $\kl \tau_k+a,\tau_k+b \kr$, respectively.
-DASR is now given in Definition \ref{def:44}.
-It will be indicated in Section \ref{sec:robustness_notions} that DASR results in better control performance in terms of the predicate robustness degree, which is to be defined in Section \ref{sec:robustness_notions}.
-Another advantage of the DASR notion compared to SR is that min-operations of eventually- and until-operators are replaced by linear expressions.
-This makes DASR easier to use since analytical evaluation of SR is difficult due to min- and max-operations as for instance remarked in \cite{yoo2015control}. \begin{definition}{Given a predicate $\mu_i\in \mathcal{P}$ and STL formulas $\phi$ and $\psi$, discrete average space robustness (DASR) is inductively defined as:}
+Space robustness (Definition \ref{def:2}) uses min-operations to consider the point of weakest satisfaction within a signal.
+First, define $k_{min}:=\min_{k^*\in \kl \tau_k+a,\tau_k+b \kr} k^*$ and $k_{max}:=\max_{k^*\in \kl \tau_k+b,\tau_k+b\kr} k^*$ as the smallest and largest element of $\kl \tau_k+a,\tau_k+b \kr$, respectively.
+We now propose novel quantitative semantics $\A{\phi}{x}{k}$ in Definition~\ref{def:44}, which are called discrete average space robustness (DASR) and where instead average satisfaction is considered.
+An advantage of DASR compared to SR is that min-operations of the always- and until-operators are replaced by linear expressions.
+This makes DASR computationally more tractable than SR. \begin{definition}{Given $\mu_i\in \mathcal{P}$, STL formulas $\phi$ and $\psi$, and a signal $\boldsymbol{x}$, discrete average space robustness (DASR) is defined as:}

-\end{definition} To further remove the max-operations, $k_1$ can be manually chosen.
+\end{definition} To further remove the max-operations of the eventually- and until-operators, $k_1$ can be manually chosen.
 A method to determine $k_1$ is described in Section \ref{sec:k1}.
-This results in a simplified version of DASR in Definition \ref{def:55}, which we call discrete simplified average space robustness (DSASR) and denote by $\As{\phi}{x}{k}$. \begin{definition}{Given a predicate $\mu_i\in \mathcal{P}$, $k_1\in\mathbb{N}$ with $k_1>k$ and STL formulas $\phi$ and $\psi$, discrete simplified average space robustness (DSASR) is inductively defined as:}
+This results in a simplified version of DASR in Definition \ref{def:55}, which we call discrete simplified average space robustness (DSASR) and denote by $\As{\phi}{x}{k}$. \begin{definition}{Given $\mu_i\in \mathcal{P}$, $k_1\in\mathbb{N}$ with $k_1\ge k$, STL formulas $\phi$ and $\psi$, and a signal $\boldsymbol{x}$, discrete simplified average space robustness (DSASR) is defined as:}